OSC/ondemand/README.md

   1. User can create a new job from a "default" template.

-    1. A custom default template can be defined in `/var/www/ood/apps/sys/myjobs/templates/default`
+    1. A custom default template can be defined at `/var/www/ood/apps/sys/myjobs/templates/default`
     2. If no default template is specified, the default is `/var/www/ood/apps/sys/myjobs/example_templates/torque`

   2. user can select a directory to copy from a list of "System" templates the admin copied to `/var/www/ood/apps/sys/myjobs/templates` during installation